Stewards of God's Mysteries: Faithfulness Judged by Christ Alone

 God's servants are stewards of the gospel whose faithfulness will be judged by the Lord, not by human opinion.

-2 Here, moreover, it is required of stewards that they be found faithful.
+2 Now it is required of stewards that they be found faithful.

-5 Therefore judge nothing before the time, until the Lord comes, who will both bring to light the hidden things of darkness, and reveal the counsels of the hearts.
-Then each man will get his praise from God.
+5 Therefore judge nothing before the appointed time; wait until the Lord comes.
+He will bring to light what is hidden in darkness and will expose the motives of men’s hearts.
+At that time each will receive his praise from God.

 God's servants are stewards of the gospel whose faithfulness will be judged by the Lord, not by human opinion.